My last journey aboard the Berlin–Paris Nightjet: why this service disappeared

 France and Germany are two deeply interconnected countries, both economically and politically.

-However, their respective capitals, Paris and Berlin, had not been connected by a daily direct train since 2014.
+Yet, their respective capitals, Paris and Berlin, had not been connected by a daily direct train since 2014.

 Things evolved with the launch of the night train on December 11, 2023, followed by the direct day train on December 16, 2024.